evidentlyai/evidently/docs/book/reference/all-tests.md

 * **Default tests condition**: test conditions that apply if you do not set a custom сondition.
   * With reference: the test conditions that apply when you pass a reference dataset and Evidently can derive expectations from it.
   * No reference: the test conditions that apply if you do not provide the reference.
 They are based on heuristics.

+**Test visualizations**.
+Each test also includes a default render.
+If you want to see the visualization, navigate to the [example notebooks](../get-started/examples.md) and run the notebook with all metrics or with all tests and test presets.
 </details>

 {% hint style="info" %}
 We are doing our best to maintain this page up to date.
 In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the current version of the "All tests" example notebook in the [Examples](../get-started/examples.md) section.
 If you notice an error, please send us a pull request to update the documentation!
 {% endhint %}

+# Test Presets

-# Data integrity
+# Data Integrity

+**Defaults for Data Integirity**.
+If there is no reference data or defined conditions, data integrity will be checked against a set of heuristics.

-If you provide the reference dataset, Evidently will automatically derive all relevant statistics (e.g., share of values, etc.) to shape expectations.
-If you do not provide the reference, you can pass these conditions as a parameter, or run tests with default parameters.
+If you pass the reference data, Evidently will automatically derive all relevant statistics (e.g., number of columns, rows, share of missing values etc.) and apply default test conditions.
+You can also pass custom test conditions.

-**Note on missing values related tests**.
-The tests that evaluate the number or share of missing values detect four types of missing values by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
-You can also pass a list of custom missing values as a parameter if you want to replace the default list.
+**Defaults for Missing Values**.
+The metrics that calculate the number or share of missing values detect four types of the values by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
+You can also pass a custom missing values as a parameter and specify if you want to replace the default list.
 Example:

 ```python
 TestNumberOfMissingValues(missing_values=["", 0, "n/a", -9999, None], replace=True)